 Today Verla considers her life to be idyllic.
 She lives with her husband and their two gorgeous cats, FruBear and Heidi.
 Verla spends many contented hours in front of her computer screen, thinking, plotting, planning and writing what she hopes will be wonderful books - and spending many more hours working with her website.

 Verla enjoys boating and fishing, reading, writing, cooking (but NOT cleaning house!) and games and puzzles of all sorts -- especially Pinochle.
 She spent many happy hours panning for gold with her husband in the hills of Sonora (before they moved to the state of Washington,) and she is very proud of a third-place Gold-Panning Competition trophy she won at the Tuolumne county fair in 1994.
 She loves all types of puzzle-type games, and when she is not writing, responding to e-mails or working on her website, she spends many enjoyable hours puzzling her way through one of the games on her computer.

-But her favorite pastime is doing author talks.
+But her favorite pastime is sharing her passion for history with others.
 Verla loves to do presentations to children at schools, inspiring them to read, write, and revise what they have written so that their stories are the very best they can be.
-She also loves talking to adults at conferences and workshops about writing, sharing many of the tips and skills about writing and marketing stories that she has struggled to learn through the years.
-And of course, she also loves to travel, so bringing her in for talks, even though it may be located far away from her home state of Washington, is never a problem for her.
+She also enjoys her talks to adults at bookstores, historical and aviator events, conferences and workshops.
+She will talk about most anything— writing, sharing many of the tips and skills about writing and marketing stories that she has struggled to learn through the years, and also about the incredible journey she was on for more than 15 years to compile and publish her father's WWII fighter pilot biography.
+She also loves to travel, so bringing her in for talks, even though it may be located far away from her home state of Washington, is never a problem for her.